mlc-ai/package/index.md

 All Linux/Windows packages (both CPU/CUDA versions) supports Vulkan.

+### Note for Pip Installation under Conda

-**NOTE:** If you install the pip wheel under a Conda environment, please also install the latest gcc in Conda to resolve possible libstdc++.so issue:
+If you install the pip wheel under a Conda environment, please also install the latest gcc in Conda to resolve possible libstdc++.so issue:
 ```bash
 conda install -c conda-forge gcc